This notice has been produced on behalf of:

 If you copy the words or ideas of others and don’t show your sources in references and a bibliography, this will be considered as cheating.

-Preparing your coursework – good practice
+Preparing your work – good practice

 If you receive help and guidance from someone other than your teacher, you must tell your teacher who will then record the nature of the assistance given to you.